Skip to content

 Research areas

 Alexandra’s research areas of interests are labour economics, ecological economics and feminist economics.
-Current projects includes investigation of the relationship between preferences to working hours and attitudes to the environment, and the role of collective bargaining.
+Her current research interests are centred on the relationship between working hours and pro-environmental behaviour.
+In addition to her interest in work-time reduction, she research the intersection between decolonisation and decarbonisation.

 External activity

-She is part of the Main Committee for the European Network for the Fair Sharing of Working Time, which represents an attempt to coordinate the efforts of the trade unions, political parties, and civil society actors across Europe.
+She is part of the Board of Directors and the Coordination Team for the European Work-Time Network, which coordinate progressive work-time efforts of academics, trade unions, political parties, and civil society actors across Europe.